ziqi0921/zhou-portfolio/broadway-ratings.md

 ![Sketch 2](Sketch2.png)

 However, 12 similar pie charts might confuse the audience as there is not much change between the different months and it probably don't make a lot of sense at the first glance.
 Later, I realized that I can create one with a slider on top so that there are not too many pie charts presented looking identical.
+From there, I got my third sketch.

 ## Third Sketch